 FSArchiver requires the file-system tools to be installed to save the filesystem attributes (when you do a fsarchiver savefs) and it also requires these tools to recreate the file-system when you do a fsarchive restfs.
 Anyway, you only need the tools of the current file-system to be installed.
 In other words, you don’t require xfsprogs to be installed if you only work on an ext3 file-system.

-It’s also important that you make sure that SELinux is not enabled in the kernel running FSArchiver when you save a file-system which has been labeled by SELinux, or you can use FSArchiver with SELinux enabled if you are sure that the context where it’s running has enough privileges to read the extended-attributes related to SELinux.
+It’s also important to make sure that SELinux is not enabled in the kernel running FSArchiver when you save a file-system which has been labeled by SELinux.
+You can use FSArchiver with SELinux enabled if you are sure that the context where it’s running has enough privileges to read the extended-attributes related to SELinux.
+Another option is temporarily boot with the selinux=0 option, but be aware it has the side effect of forcing (at least in RHEL) a full file-system relabel next time you boot with SELinux enabled again.
 In the other cases, the kernel could return unlabeled instead of the real value of the security.selinux attribute.
-Then FSArchiver would not preserve these attributes and then the system would not work when you restore your root filesystem, or you would have to ask the SELinux to relabel the file-system.
-The SELinux support is disabled by default if you use FSArchiver from SystemRescueCd-1.1.3 or newer, so your SELinux labels will be preserved if you use FSArchiver from that environment.
+Then FSArchiver would not preserve these attributes and the system would not work when you restore your root filesystem, or you would have to ask the SELinux to relabel it.
+The SELinux support is disabled by default if you use FSArchiver from SystemRescue, so your SELinux labels will be preserved if you use FSArchiver from that environment.

 FSArchiver is able to detect the filesystems which are installed on all the disks of a computer.
 This is very useful when you want to work on a partition when you don’t know what is its device name.